Getting the Best Winter Gas Mileage

-There’s nothing like being all safe and cozy in your car when you’re driving in cold weather.
+There’s nothing like being safe and cozy in your car when you’re driving in cold weather.

-Lucky for you, we’ve got some super smart tips to improve gas mileage whenever you’re driving in a winter wonderland.
+Lucky for you, we’ve got some smart tips to improve gas mileage when you drive in a winter wonderland.

 Don’t idle too long.
 Get warmer faster, get better gas mileage and reduce fuel emissions by letting your car idle for only 30 seconds before driving off.
 Longer idling can mean lower gas mileage and spewing more exhaust.